gundermanc/tools/README.md

 - vspatch [instance]: Selects an instance of VS as the target application for patching.

 ## ChangeLog
-- 4/5/2019  - Kills processes locking files during patch operation, verified hashes on restore, and less likely to accidentally delete backups on exception.
+- 4/5/2019  - Kills processes locking files during patch operation, verifies hashes on restore, less likely to accidentally delete backups on exception, and enables F5 debugging.
 - 3/23/2019 - Fix revert when patch is run multiple times and add navigation aliases.
 - 3/20/2019 - Wait for VS config tasks to complete and store scratch outside of install directory.
 - 3/19/2019 - Added patching aliases.